 - Click Save

-Step 2: Create Relations from the Junction Object
+Step 2: Create Relations Between Objects and the Junction

-- Select your junction object in Settings → Data Model
+- Select your first object in Settings → Data Model

-- Set the relation type to Many-to-One (many assignments can link to one person)
+- Set the relation type to One-To-Many (one person can link to many assignments)

 - Name the fields: